FOehlschlaeger/FOehlschlaeger/README.md

 Current or upcoming stuff I am working on (or I am planning to get my hands on):
 - Ethical Hacking
-- Learning Kubernetes
 - Bash Scripting
 - CI/CD with GitHub Actions
-- Learning Go with Tests
+- Learning Go / Golang with Tests
 - Game Development using C# and Unity
 - Containerization and Docker
+- Deep Diving into several AI topics:
+  - Machine Learning
+  - Deep Learning
+  - Artificial Neural Networks
+  - Computer Vision